atouloupis/Masternodes/Welcome file.md

 Run the script, it's ask the user name (what you want) and the masternode private key generated at the last step.

+> Missing to finish the job :
+> - For now only one coin is available (Axel coin)
+> -

 ## Rename a file